 Hamstring tightness and soreness is probably the number one complaint heard in yoga classes.
-Our hamstrings make up three different muscle groups, which collectively are responsible for the flexing of knee and lifting of foot each time we run or jog.
+Our hamstrings make up three different muscle groups, which collectively are responsible for the flexing of the knee and lifting of the foot each time we run or jog.
 When we overuse or aggravate these muscles, their response is to tense up and contract.
-And there’s no mistaking the fiery wrath of an over-worked hamstring!
+And there’s no mistaking the fiery wrath of an overworked hamstring!

-Why is yoga good for tight hamstrings?
+Can you use yoga for tight hamstrings?

 1. FORWARD FOLD (AKA UTTANASANA)

 Basic hamstring stretch to lengthen and release tension.

 PROtip: If you start to feel any pain, back off by gently bending the knees.
 The aim is to feel a stretch without any discomfort or strain.